-So, how much are ramen noodles?
+So, how much does ramen cost?
 Pre-packaged store-bought ramen typically costs between 50 cents and $1 per pack.
 However, if you visit a well-reviewed noodle shop, then expect to pay between $15 and $20 for a bowl of freshly-made ramen noodle soup.

 One of the most responsible things that young adults can do is make a food budget for themselves.
 So, in today’s article, I’m going to explain how much do ramen noodles cost and outline some of the costs of ramen noodles, including fancy restaurant ramen and cheap store-bought ramen.

 Ramen has exploded in popularity throughout the U.S., due to the increasing influence of Japanese culture in America.
 And it’s not hard to see why, either.
 Every time I put on an episode of Naruto for old time’s sake and see young Naruto eating his signature extra-pork ramen, I get a huge craving for it.